 If you asked Pat of all these amazing accomplishments “what was she most proud of in her life” she would say in 1989 when she created the Lapan Sunshine Foundation.
 Pat wanted to make the world a better place.
 She knew helping people get an education would be a step in the right direction.
 The Foundation had the purpose of helping young people get an education.
 She knew this Foundation would continue her work even after she was gone.

 Patricia knew that children needed more than money, they needed encouragement, someone to talk to, someone to teach them money management skills, someone to give them guidance mostly, and most importantly, they needed people they could count on.
-In addition to the Foundation, Pat created the Lapan College clubhouse in 2004 to provide all of those things and more.
-The Lapan College Club began as a place where students would receive not only funding but a place where they could get mentoring, tutoring and parents could get support to help their kids reach their goals.
+In addition to the Foundation, Pat created the Lapan College & Career Clubhouse in 2004 to provide all of those things and more.
+The Lapan College & Career Club began as a place where students would receive not only funding but a place where they could get mentoring, tutoring and parents could get support to help their kids reach their goals.